 Yeah, yeah.
-Well just allow me to go on one more slide and I think we're going to, I just think to two more slides.
-I'll answer all of that, and the answer is yes, static is dead actually.
+Well, just allow me to go on one more slide and I think we're going to, I think, two more slides.
+I'll answer all of that and the answer is yes, static is dead actually.
 Okay.
 So next slide if you would.
 So, okay.
 So, as we said before, it's really been the advent of these complex computers that have allowed us to model things.
-And as we've taken more complex systems, we've started to model much more complicated as the technology has got better as the memory and the power has got better, a lot more sort of complex things have been analysed.
+And as we've taken more complex systems, we've started to model much more complicated, as the technologies got better, as the memory and the powers got better, a lot more sort of complex things have been analysed.
 And what we've found is that there were certain principles that actually exist in every single complex system.
-Every complex system shares very similar fundamental simple properties.
-And the results have had been absolutely incredible on stock markets, on social networks, all sorts of things.
-But, but no one has really applied it to the musculoskeletal system.
-And I think that actually is where I'm going with this as a trigger points are the strange attractors within the complexity of the musculoskeletal system.
+Every complex system shares very similar, fundamental simple properties.
+And the results have been absolutely incredible on stock markets, on social networks, all sorts of things.
+But no one has really applied it to the musculoskeletal system.
+And I think that actually, that's where I'm going with this, is the trigger points are the strange attractors within the complexity of the musculoskeletal system, the myofascial system.

-The myofascial system.
 Okay, bear with me a little longer.
-It's all going to make sense very shortly, promise.
+It's all gonna make sense very shortly, promise.
 Okay, so let's make sense of it now.
-So this is a guy called Steven Wolf who at the age of 12, wrote his own dictionary of physics.
-So he's a very super bright guy.
+So, this is a guy called Stephen Wolfram who at the age of 12, wrote his own dictionary of physics.
+So, he's a very super bright guy.
 I actually looked him up before this lecture.
 He's gone on to do incredible things, he got a Nobel prize.
-He, was the first one to, really drill down and come up with models for this.
+He was the first one to really drill down and come up with models for this.
 And he got his Nobel prize for this.
-And what he found was that there he, developed a very simple computer algorithm and he looked at something called cellular automata.
-And these cellular automata were dots on a screen for want of a better word, but you can think of it like food or, you remember those Tomagaches, those little things you had to feed.
+And what he found was that there, he developed a very simple computer algorithm and he looked at something called cellular automata.
+And these cellular automata were dots on a screen for want of a better word, but you can think of it like food or, you remember Tamagotchis, those little things you had to feed.
+As you can think of anything like that, that you would apply these automata, you would give them certain, a bit more food, a bit more sunlight, a bit more water, you'd give them certain variables and then you would see what would happen to them if you put them all together under certain variables.